 Under the current rule, a Veteran or surviving spouse is not eligible for Aid & Attendance if he or she has more assets than are allowed under the program rules.
 Under the VA rules, resources are evaluated under a “corpus of the estate” or “net worth” rule.
 38 CFR 3.275.
 Subsection 3.275(a), assets “means the fair market value of all property that an individual owns, including all real and personal property, unless excluded under paragraph (b) of this section, less the amount of mortgages or other encumbrances specific to the mortgaged or encumbered property.
 VA will consider the terms of the recorded deed or other evidence of title to be proof of ownership of a particular asset.
 See also § 3.276(a)(4), which defines “fair market value.””

-Asset/Net worth Limit – the maximum net worth a VA pension claimant (whether married or single) may have and be eligible for Aid & Attendance is $130,773 (in 2021).
+Asset/Net worth Limit – the maximum net worth a VA pension claimant (whether married or single) may have and be eligible for Aid & Attendance from December 1, 2023, to November 30, 2024 is $155,356.
 This limit is adjusted for inflation each year and is linked to the Medicaid Community Spouse Resource Allowance.
 See 38 CFR § 3.274(a).

 Net Worth Calculation – Under the current rule, net worth is the sum of annual income and assets.
 38 CFR § 3.274(b)(1).
 However, some assets are excluded and do not count toward eligibility as provided in § 3.274 and § 3.275.
 Subsection § 3.274(b)(4) uses the following example to explain how assets and income are combined to determine net worth: “For purposes of this example, presume the net worth limit is $123,600.
 A claimant’s assets total $117,000 and annual income is $9,000.
 Therefore, adding the claimant’s annual income to assets produces net worth of $126,000.
 This amount exceeds the net worth limit.”
-See also M21-1, Part V, Subpart iii, Chapter 1, Section J – Net Worth, Asset Transfers, and Penalty Periods, Topic 4 (Net worth determinations for Claims Received on or After October 18, 2018).
+See also M21-1, Part V, Subpart iii, Chapter 1, Section J – Net Worth, Asset Transfers, and Penalty Periods, Topic 4 (Net worth determinations for Claims Received on or After October 18, 2018) There is no specified income limit since income is included in the resource determination, but not all income is counted.

 The following assets are excluded from the calculation pursuant to § 3.275: